barryawhyte/react_assignment/README.md

 Node JS is required to run the API proxy and it can be started from the application root with:

 `node proxy/apiProxy.js`

+## Notes

+- I checked node_modules in so there is no need to run npm install
+- The images are not great but it seems they are the best the FLICKR API can provide, even with sort set to relevance